Community Support Agriculture

 How and when do I get my flowers?

 Instead of going to the grocery store, you come directly to the farm and get them freshly cut from our field.
 Our farm is in Arvada near 80th and Kipling.
-CSA picks up are on Friday’s between 7-9 a.m. or 3:30-5:30 p.m.
-If you can’t make these timeframes, we can leave them on a Pick Up Table in the Orchard for later pickups.
+CSA picks up are on Friday’s between 8:00 a.m.-3:30 p.m.
+If you can’t make these timeframes, we can leave them on a Pick Up Table near the door of the barn.

 What if I go on vacation?

-If you go on vacation, we recommend you gift your weekly flowers to a friend.
+If you go on vacation, we recommend you gift your weekly flowers to a friend or tell us ahead of time and we’ll plan to give you an extra bouquet when you return.
 They are welcome to come to the farm and pick up your flowers for the week and enjoy a special gift of the season.
-We cannot accommodate special arrangements as we are a small farm with limited hours.

 What type of flowers can I expect?